-Okay, Emerging CPA – you’ve got a toehold in the profession, or a whole foot in the door.
-And whether you’ve taken your CPA exam yet or not, you’ve already put in a lot of late nights and extra effort just to get to this point in your career.
+Okay, you’ve got a toehold in the profession, or a whole foot in the door.
+And whether you’ve taken your CPA Exam yet or not, you’ve already put in a lot of late nights and extra effort just to get to this point in your career.
 Which means this is no time to relax.

-We’re not saying you need to work 24-7 and forget about having a life; perish the thought.
+We’re not saying you need to work 24-7 and forget about having a life.
 No, what we mean is this a good time to start thinking about an area of specialization within the CPA universe (if you haven’t already).
 Because in addition to deciding if you’d rather work in a big firm or small, in industry or government or somewhere else, you can also choose to focus on a particular specialty area within a practice.
 Things like:

 - Personal Financial Planning

 - International Accounting

 These specializations give you a great way to steer your career path toward something that’s in great demand, something that could be of help on the ladder of success or something that you’ve always been interested in.
 Ideally, all three.

 They might lead you toward a new credential that lets you add some additional letters after "CPA"—and some extra value in the eyes of an employer.
 They might provide valuable perspective on possible career paths.
 Or they might enable you to become the jaw-dropping tax whiz you always knew you could be.

 The nice thing is, whichever way you go, you won’t be going it alone.
 The AICPA offers all kinds of resources to help you make the most of your opportunities in these practice areas.